Postmaster says ballots No. 1 priority, but details no plan

 “I don’t think we’ll have a complete plan by Sunday night,” DeJoy replied, acknowledging it was just being formed.

-Grilled by Sen. Jacky Rosen, D-Nev., DeJoy acknowledged he did no studies of how the changes he was making would impact seniors, veterans and working families.
+Grilled by Sen. Jacky Rosen, D-Nev., DeJoy acknowledged he did few studies of how the changes he was making would impact seniors, veterans and working families.

 “Is there any analysis?” she demanded.